 FLAX is pleased to present The Dialectic of the Stars, a visual art and performance festival curated by Fabien Danesi, FLAX Curator-in-Residence 2017 and featuring works by 19 emerging and established French and American artists and collectives.

-Taking place over three weeks from February 11th through 25th—when the nights are long and the lights brighter—the series will draw a constellation of five iconic venues, like points of a star, including The Sowden House on February 11, Los Angeles Contemporary Exhibitions (LACE) on February 15, Ford Theatres on February 18, L.A.
+Taking place over two weeks from February 11th through 25th—when the nights are long and the lights brighter—the series will draw a constellation of five iconic venues, like points of a star, including The Sowden House on February 11, Los Angeles Contemporary Exhibitions (LACE) on February 15, Ford Theatres on February 18, L.A.
 Dance Project (LADP) on February 24 and Zebulon on February 25.
 The public is invited to drift all over the city to attend events at these popular arts destinations, each blending their programming with Fabien’s vision to ignite dialogue about L.A. as an important cultural hub.
 A mobile artwork by Nicolas Momein will be presented at each venue.

 All events are free and open to all.
 Due to limited seating, some events will be on registration only.